Sending Domain Setup

 Unsubscribe Footer and Links are optional for transactional emails and are switched off by default.

 However, if you want to, you can still add an Unsubscribe Footer to your transactional emails by toggling the switch On under Unsubscribe Footer for Transactional emails or adding an HTML tag mentioned above.

 If you’d like, you can mix both approaches - automatically add a footer to emails sent from one domain and do it manually (when applicable) for emails sent from another domain.

 If an end-user uses an unsubscribe link, Mailtrap will reject any future emails sent to this address from this particular domain.
 You can quickly find all such emails in the Email Logs by filtering by a “reject” event.

 You will still be able to email them using other domains or subdomains added to your Mailtrap account.

-If you change your mind about any of the domains you added, you can always go back to the Sending Domains menu and use the bin icon.
-This will remove the domain from the list and you won’t be able to send any further emails until you add and verify it again.
+From the Sending Domains menu, you can also delete the domains or subdomains you no longer use.
+Just press the bin icon next to the domain.
+This will remove the domain from the list, and you won’t be able to send any further emails until you add and verify it again.

 Note that removing a domain won’t remove it from your Mailtrap account completely.
-It will still appear, for example, in analytics, and will be displayed with the (deleted) suffix, just like on the example below:
+It will still appear, for example, in analytics, and will be displayed with the (deleted) suffix, just like in the example below: